ec1340/amaro_lab/MDAnalysis_scripts/README.md

   - list of index numbers for atoms selected to calculate COM stored in a txt file using a ',' delimiter

-## NOTE

-- the output file feature does not work yet - rather it will output a graph of distance traveled AN OUTPUT FILE NAME STILL NEEDS TO BE SPECIFIED HOWEVER